Odor: Other analytical methods

 Other analytic methods can be subdivided into the physical, the gas chromatographical, and the chemosensory method.

 When measuring odor, there is a difference between emission and immission measurements.
 Emission measurement can be taken by olfactometry using an olfactometer to dilute the odor sample.
 Olfactometry is rarely used for immission measurement because of low odor concentrations involved.
 The same measuring principles are used, but the judgment of the air-assay happens without diluting the samples.

 Odor measurement is essential for odor regulation and control.

 An odor emission often consists of a complex mixture of many odorous compounds.
 Analytical monitoring of individual chemical compounds present in such an odor is usually not practical.
 As a result, odor sensory methods, instead of instrumental methods, are normally used to measure such odor.
 Odor sensory methods are available to monitor odor both from source emissions and in the ambient air.
 These two contexts require different approaches for measuring odor.
 The collection of odor samples is more easily accomplished for a source emission than for odor in the ambient air.

 Field measurement with portable field olfactometers can seem more effective, but olfactometer use is not regulated in Europe, while it is popular in the U.S. and Canada, where several states set limits at the receptor sites or along the perimeter of odor-emitting plants, expressed in units of dilution-to-threshold (D/T).

 Intensity

-Odor intensity is the perceived strength of odor sensation.
+Odor intensity refers to the perceived strength of an odor sensation.
 This intensity property is used to locate the source of odors and perhaps most directly related to odor nuisance.